10 Steps You Can Take Now to Address Major Data Challenges

 In This Article

-Data -- the lifeblood of enterprise and the heart of digital transformation -- is ever-changing and never-ending.
-IT and business leaders face major challenges in developing new approaches and strategies to store and manage their data in a way that enables, empowers and protects their organizations, while leveraging it to innovate and grow.
+Data is an organization's most valuable asset and the heart of digital transformation.
+It is ever-changing and, seemingly, never-ending.
+IT and business leaders face major challenges in developing new approaches and strategies for storing and managing their data in a way that enables, empowers and protects their organizations while leveraging it to innovate and grow.

 Here are some ways you can begin to address these challenges as they continue to unfold.

 Challenge #1: Cyber resilience

 With today's evolving cyber threat landscape, cyber resilience has become a topic that continues to gain a lot of attention.
 The threat is growing exponentially.
 Experts from Cybersecurity Ventures estimate that ransomware is expected to attack a business, consumer or device every two seconds by 2031, up from every 11 seconds in 2021.

 Here are a few steps to ensure your cybersecurity remains strong:

 1. Make sure your environment is hardened and protected.